Hybrid Fracton Phases: Parent Orders for Liquid and Non-Liquid Quantum Phases: Fractonic Hybrid X-Cube Order

 To conclude, the loop excitation in this hybrid model has exotic braiding properties which makes it distinct from a loop excitation in a pure \TQFT.
 Though the loop is fully mobile, its corners can be detected with a phase $i$ by fracton dipoles defined in the same plane (in two of the three directions).
 Note that this braiding is also consistent with fusion, since the $m$ loop corners square to lineons, which can be detected with an identical process with braiding phase $-1$.

 Finally, it is important to point out certain braiding processes with trivial statistics.
 The first is the trivial braiding between the mobile charge $e^2$ and the lineon $m^2$.
 This can be seen from the fact that the operators that excite each particle do not overlap (one acts on edges, while the other acts on plaquettes).
 Furthermore, since $e^2$ is mobile and both are point particles, any possible braiding is homotopic to a trivial braiding process.
-The second is trivial three-loop braiding statistics, which is an important topological invariant for (liquid) 3d topological orders \cite{WangLevin2014,JianQi14,JiangMesarosRan2014,WangLevin2015,WangWen2015,PutrovWangYau2017,ChengTantivasadakarnWang2018,ZhouWangWangGu19}.
+The second is trivial three-loop braiding statistics, and other non-Abelian braiding processes which are important topological invariants for (liquid) 3d topological orders \cite{WangLevin2014,JianQi14,JiangMesarosRan2014,WangLevin2015,WangWen2015,PutrovWangYau2017,ChengTantivasadakarnWang2018,WangChengWangGu19,ChanYeRyu18,ZhouWangWangGu19,ZhangYe20}.
 To show this, we use the fact that the $m$-loop can be excited by a membrane of $\bs \xi_e$, which satisfies $[\bs \xi_e, \bs \xi_{e'}]=0$.
 Therefore, any braiding of loops cannot produce a phase, including any three-loop braiding processes.
+In addition, because all operators in the algebra commute up to a phase, all braiding processes are Abelian.

 A summary of the braiding phases are given in Table \ref{tab:braiding}.